 - Feels intimidated, offended, scared, unsafe, or demeaned on the basis of their sex or based on sex-based stereotypes.

-A hostile work environment is usually a situation that develops over time, after frequent or repeated instances of sexual or sex-based conduct occur, and they prevent someone from being able to do their job.
-However, a single serious incident, such as workplace sexual assault, can be so “severe or pervasive” that it creates an unlawful hostile work environment.
+A hostile work environment is usually a situation that develops over time.
+However, a single serious incident, such as workplace sexual assault, can create an unlawful hostile work environment.

 Any person of any gender can experience unlawful sexual harassment, even someone who is not the target of harassing behavior.
 Sexual harassment can be about sexual attraction, but it doesn’t have to be.
 It includes any harassment that is based on sex or based on someone’s conformance or non-conformance with sex-based stereotypes.
 Sexual harassment can occur between members of the same sex and not be related to sexual interest or attraction.